amney/active_standby/README.md

 When the tool receives an event that the port channel has gone down it:

-- Attemps to enable the "Standby" port channel
+- Attempts to enable the "Standby" port channel
 - Depending on the result of enabling the prot channel exits with either a success or failure code

 At this point the Administrator needs to perform some remediation to bring up the Active link and then disable the Standby link